14 Jul

 Childhood is the stage for vital developments, shaping the child into the individual they grow up to be.
 And monitoring every second of their lives can have a drastic impact on a child’s upbringing.
 Many parents may feel that this is an imperative part of their responsibility when they leave their kids in day-care, but facts say otherwise.
 On one hand, installing CCTV cameras promotes safety and wellbeing of the children, while reportedly restricting their natural growth due to parental disruptions.

-Central and State regulations
+Central and State Regulations

 The central and state governments have released guidelines on the installation of CCTV cameras in day-care centres, preschools, and primary schools as well as the provisions for parents to have access to live feeds.
 An order was issued by the women and child development department on the guidelines and compliance of standard procedures, saying that all child care institutions must have adequate number of security officers, guards, CCTV cameras and fire extinguishers to ensure the safety and security of the children.

-Neldrac regulations
+Neldrac Regulations

 In continuation to the order, Neldrac has its own regulations that CCTV cameras must be installed at important places like entry and exit gates, perimeter walls, staircase, playgrounds, dining rooms, entertainment room and administration block to monitor children as well as the staff of every Neldrac centre.